microsoft/m365-renovate-config/README.md

 ### Dependency version update strategy

-Previously, Renovate's `config:base` would pin `devDependencies` and possibly also `dependencies` to exact versions.
-Pinning `dependencies` is not desirable for libraries, so `v1` of `m365-renovate-config` omitted any pinning behavior in its default preset, and enabled pinning _only_ `devDependencies` in its `<m365>:libraryRecommended` preset.
+Previously, Renovate's [`config:base`](https://docs.renovatebot.com/presets-config/#configbase) would pin `devDependencies` and possibly also `dependencies` to exact versions.
+Pinning `dependencies` is usually not desirable for libraries, so `v1` of `m365-renovate-config` omitted any pinning behavior in its default preset, and enabled pinning _only_ `devDependencies` in its `<m365>:libraryRecommended` preset.

 A [recent Renovate update](https://docs.renovatebot.com/release-notes-for-major-versions/#version-35) included greatly expanded support for doing in-range updates (e.g. updating the installed version for `"foo": "^1.0.0"` from `1.1.0` to `1.2.0`) by changing only the lockfile.
 Therefore, Renovate's default [`rangeStrategy: "auto"`](https://docs.renovatebot.com/configuration-options/#rangestrategy) was changed to do lockfile-only updates when possible (instead of pinning or replacing versions), and `config:base` no longer includes any pinning of versions.

-Since the lockfile-only updates are likely a good strategy for `devDependencies` in most repos, `m365-renovate-config`'s default preset (which supersedes `<m365>:libraryRecommended`) has been updated as follows:
+Since the lockfile-only updates are likely a good strategy in many cases, `m365-renovate-config`'s default preset (which supersedes `<m365>:libraryRecommended`) has been updated to remove `rangeStrategy` overrides and extend `config:base`.

-- Use `rangeStrategy: "bump"` for `dependencies` (production) to reduce the chance of breaks for library consumers.
-- Remove overrides (use `rangeStrategy: "auto"`) for other dependency types.

 Notes on pinning behavior: